 That’s it; the autoclosing of the inactive tabs will be immediately disabled.
-The tabs will be closed only when you manually close using thefrom the tabs menu.
+The tabs will be closed only when you manually close them using thefrom the tabs menu.

 Stop Autoclose on Safari Mac

-When we close the Safari on Mac, all the tabs are automatically terminated, and when relaunched, the homepage or startup page appears by default.
+When we close Safari on Mac, all the tabs are automatically terminated, and when relaunched, the homepage or startup page appears by default.

-However, we can make a simple change that will help relaunch the same tabs that we had before closing the Safari browser.
+However, we can make a simple change to help relaunch the same tabs we had before closing the Safari browser.

 - Launch the Safari browser on your Mac.

 - Click on the Safari menu and select Preferences… from the drop-down.

 It will open the Preferences window for the Safari browser.